 The Life Cycle of Plants in India and Mexico

-In the U.S., manufacturing plants grow or die.
+In the U.S., the average 40 year old plant employs almost eight times as many workers as the typical plant five years or younger.
 In contrast, surviving Indian plants exhibit little growth in terms of either employment or output.
-Indian plants start smaller and stay smaller.
-Most Indian manufacturing employment is at informal plants with fewer than 10 workers.
-In the U.S. most workers are at plants with more than 800 workers.
-Mexico is intermediate to India and the U.S. in these respects.
-The divergence in plant dynamics could reflect lower investments by Indian and Mexican plants in accessing markets (at home and abroad) and in process efficiency, quality, and variety.
-In simple GE models, we find that the difference in life cycle dynamics could lower aggregate manufacturing productivity on the order of 25%.
+Mexico is intermediate to India and the U.S. in these respects: the average 40 year old Mexican plant employs twice as many workers as an average new plant.
+This pattern holds across many industries and for formal and informal establishments alike.
+The divergence in plant dynamics suggests lower investments by Indian and Mexican plants in process efficiency, quality, and in accessing markets at home and abroad.
+In simple GE models, we find that the difference in life cycle dynamics could lower aggregate manufacturing productivity on the order of 25% in India and Mexico relative to the U.S.

 Suggested Citation: Suggested Citation